RabiulHasan0001/AI-Virtual-Assistant/README.md

 # AI-Virtual-Assistant
+##Python

-You need some pacages to install before running these codes.. absl-py==0.11.0 appdirs==1.4.4 astunparse==1.6.3
+You need some Python pacages to install before running these codes.. absl-py==0.11.0 appdirs==1.4.4 astunparse==1.6.3